 Object Description Port Mode Specify IP Source Guard is enabled on which ports.
 Only when both Global Mode and Port Mode on a given port are enabled, IP Source Guard is Configuration enabled on this given port.
-Max Dynamic Clients Specify the maximum number of dynamic clients that can be learned of given port.
+Max Dynamic Clients Specify the maximum number of dynamic clients that can be learned on given port.
 This value can be 0, 1, 2 or unlimited.
-If the port mode is eand the value of max dynamic client is equal to 0, it means only allow packets forwarding that are matched in static entries on the specific ports.
+If the port mode is enabled and the value of max dynamic client is equal to 0, it means only allow the IP packets forwarding that are matched in static entries on the specific port.